dnlbauer/pdfact-service/README.md

 ```

 ## Thanks
-All credits go to the Algorithms and Data Structures Group from University of Freiburg for [ad-freiburg/pdfact](https://github.com/ad-freiburg/pdfact).
+All credits go to the Algorithms and Data Structures Group from
+University of Freiburg for [ad-freiburg/pdfact](https://github.com/ad-freiburg/pdfact).

+## License
+Published under CC0.
+Do whatever you want :-)

+*(but also check the license of pdfact if you are going to use the image as is).*